nirtamir2/talks/2025-06-25/src/slides.md

 <!--
 3D is one of the fastest ways to create that wow effect.
 It’s visual, it’s interactive, and it immediately grabs attention.
-Even something super simple—a rotating object, a subtle depth—can make your product stand out -->
+Even a simple 3D touch can make your product stand out -->

 ---